-I am finally working on plan A again after I had been quite successful in pursuing plan B. I am not all sure where to begin with and this is probably the reason I am writing a blog and not a book.
-So I will simply jump right into the middle of the story and select some menial and totally unspectacular moments that were important to me.
+I am finally working on plan A again, after I had been quite successful in pursuing plan B. I am not all sure where to begin with, and this is probably the reason I am writing a blog and not a book.
+So I will simply jump right into the middle of the story and select some menial and unspectacular moments that were important to me.

 - You studied physics!
 Really!
 How interesting – what did you work on?